Theosophy

 Theosophy was established in New York City in 1875 with the founding of the Theosophical Society by Blavatsky and Americans Henry Olcott and William Quan Judge.
 In the early 1880s, Blavatsky and Olcott relocated to India, where they established the Society's headquarters at Adyar, Tamil Nadu.
 Blavatsky described her ideas in two books, Isis Unveiled and The Secret Doctrine, which became key texts within Theosophy.
 Following her death in 1891, there was a schism in the Society, with Judge leading the Theosophical Society in America (TSA) to split from the international organization.
-Under Judge's successor Katherine Tingley, a Theosophical community named Lomaland was established in San Diego, California.
+Under Judge's successor Katherine Tingley a Theosophical community named Lomaland was established in San Diego, California.
 At its height in 1895, there were 102 American branches with nearly 6,000 members.
-The Adyar-based Society was later taken over by Annie Besant, under whom it grew to its largest extent during the late 1920s, before going into decline after the Great Depression.
+The Adyar-based Society was later taken over by Annie Besant, under whom it grew to its largest extent during the late 1920s, then went into decline after the Great Depression.
 TSA has since been reincorporated as a national section of the global Theosophical Society, which has a global membership of roughly 26,606 across 70 countries, including over 3,550 in the United States.

 Theosophy played a significant role in bringing knowledge of Eastern religions to the West and encouraging cultural pride in South Asia.
-Many prominent artists and writers have also been influenced by Theosophical teachings.
+Many prominent artists and writers have been influenced by Theosophical teachings.
 Theosophy has an international following, and during the 20th century had tens of thousands of adherents.
 Theosophical ideas have also inspired over 100 esoteric movements and philosophies, among them Anthroposophy, the Church Universal and Triumphant, and the New Age.

 Definition

-Helena Blavatsky, the founder of Theosophy, insisted that it was not a religion, although she did refer to it as the modern transmission of the "once-universal religion" that she said had existed deep into the human past.
+Helena Blavatsky, the founder of Theosophy, insisted that it was not a religion, although she did refer to it as the modern transmission of the "once-universal religion" that she said had existed deep in the human past.
 Theosophical organizations have maintained the belief that Theosophy should not be labeled a religion; instead, they regard it as a system that embraces what they see as the "essential truth" underlying religion, philosophy, and science.
 As a result, Theosophical groups allow their members to hold other religious allegiances, resulting in Theosophists who also identify as Christians, Buddhists, or Hindus.